-Eligibility Requirements: To participate in OGP, governments must demonstrate commitment to open government by meeting minimum criteria on key dimensions of open government.
+To participate in OGP, governments must demonstrate a commitment to open government by meeting minimum criteria on key dimensions of open government.
 Third-party indicators are used to determine country progress on each of the dimensions.
 For more information, see Section VII on eligibility requirements at the end of this report or visit bit.ly/1929F1I.

-The Open Government Partnership (OGP) aims to secure concrete commitments from governments to promote transparency, to empower citizens, to fight corruption, and to harness new technologies to strengthen governance.
-OGP's Independent Reporting Mechanism assesses development and implementation of national action plans to foster dialogue among stakeholders and to improve accountability.
+Open Government Partnership The Open Government Partnership (OGP) aims to secure concrete commitments from governments to promote transparency, empower citizens, fight corruption, and harness new technologies to strengthen governance.
+OGP's Independent Reporting Mechanism (IRM) assesses development and implementation of national action plans to foster dialogue among stakeholders and improve accountability.